 The School Accountability Report Card was established by Proposition 98, an initiative passed by California voters.
-As you read the Report Card, you will gain a better understanding of Pioneer Drive as a school with a record for improvement, a faculty that is professionally skilled and personally committed to meeting the learning needs of students and a student body which is enthusiastic and motivated to perform well.
-Pioneer Drive School is a neighborhood school that is situated in the East side of Bakersfield.
+As you read the Report Card, you will gain a better understanding of Owens as a school with a record for improvement, a faculty that is professionally skilled and personally committed to meeting the learning needs of students and a student body which is enthusiastic and motivated to perform well.